Atstaka/Atstaka/README.md

-A CS student at TU Darmstadt , who is trying to learn Java.
+CS student at TU Darmstadt